isurfbecause/5by-angular-challenge/README.md

 You decide to build a single-page AngularJS app that:

-1. Given a YouTube URL
+1. Given a YouTube URL (ie: [http://www.youtube.com/watch?v=uFTFsKmkQnQ](http://www.youtube.com/watch?v=uFTFsKmkQnQ))
-2. get the metadata from YouTube,
+2. Get the metadata using YouTube API,
-3. and append the information to a list on the page.
+3. Append the video metadata to a list on the page.
+4. Save the list of videos to LocalStorage and fetch them when you reload the page.

 Each video in the list should show: